gjdunga/ModernItemBlocker/README.md

 modernitemblocker.admin – Allows a player to use /modernblocker commands to list, add, remove and reload configurations.
 The server owner and RCON are implicitly considered admins.

 modernitemblocker.bypass – Exempts a player from all item, clothing and ammunition blocks.
 Ideal for moderators or special roles.

+Logging

+ModernItemBlocker automatically writes a log file to oxide/logs/ModernItemBlocker.txt.
+The log captures two types of events:

+Administrative actions – Whenever a user with the modernitemblocker.admin permission adds or removes an entry from any block list (timed or permanent), the plug‑in writes a log entry with the date and time (in UTC), the admin’s display name, their Steam ID, and the action performed.

+Blocked usage attempts – When a player attempts to equip, wear, reload or deploy an item that is currently blocked, the plug‑in logs the date and time, the player’s display name and Steam ID, the item name (display and short name) and the player’s approximate coordinates.

+Viewing logs in game

+To view recent log entries without opening the file directly, use the /modernblocker loglist command in chat, RCON or the F1 console.
+This command lists the last 20 log entries and is restricted to users with the modernitemblocker.admin permission.
+For more extensive review, open oxide/logs/ModernItemBlocker.txt with a text editor.

+Duels integration

+ModernItemBlocker includes an optional integration with duelling plug‑ins so that players engaged in a duel are not penalized by the block lists.
+The integration is automatic and requires no configuration—simply install one of the supported duelling plug‑ins alongside ModernItemBlocker:

+Duelist – A feature‑rich duelling system with betting, queues, a ranked ladder, rematches and its own UI umod.org
+.

+Duels Manager – Allows two players to start a duel that runs on a timer and is canceled if there is no activity or if the duelists attack other players umod.org
+.
+The plug‑in exposes an API method IsInDuel(Player player1, Player player2) which returns true when the specified players are currently duelling umod.org
+.

+If the Duels Manager plug‑in is detected, ModernItemBlocker will call IsInDuel with the player passed for both parameters (since only the calling player context is available).
+A return value of true exempts the player from item blocks.
+If you install Duelist or another duelling plug‑in, the plug‑in will instead call IsPlayerOnActiveDuel(BasePlayer player) as provided by that plug‑in.
+If no duelling plug‑in is installed, the duelling check has no effect.

 Localization